Hellowlol/ha-tide/lovelace_example/README.md

                         - width: 5px

 ````
-Now, the lovelace card is made.
+Now, the lovelace card is ready made.